-where $(\lambda_i^{\alpha})_{1\<i\<N}$ are the eigenvalues of the eigenvalue problem
+where $(\lambda_i^{\alpha})_{1\leq i\leq N}$ are the eigenvalues of the eigenvalue problem

-We select the $N$ values of $\pm\sqrt{\delta\lambda_i}$ having positive real part. \end{prop} Remark that in the Hermitian case it is possible to reformulate \eqref{eq:eigevalue problem capacitance matrix} into a symmetric eigenvalue problem so that the eigenvalues are real. \begin{proof} From \cref{lemma: admits sol if I-Cx=0}, we know that \eqref{eqn:DTN probelm} has a solution if and only if
+We select the $N$ values of $\pm\sqrt{\delta\lambda_i}$ having positive real parts. \end{proposition} Remark that in the Hermitian case it is possible to reformulate \eqref{eq:eigevalue problem capacitance matrix} into a symmetric eigenvalue problem so that the eigenvalues are real. \begin{proof} From \Cref{lemma: admits sol if I-Cx=0}, we know that \eqref{eqn:DTN probelm} has a solution if and only if

 for some nonzero $\bm x$.
-Applying the asymptotic expansion from \cref{cor: asympotic expansion C}, we obtain that the above equation is equivalent to
+Applying the asymptotic expansion from \Cref{cor: asympotic expansion C}, we obtain that the above equation is equivalent to

-meaning that $\frac{\omega^2}{\delta}$ must be approximately an eigenvalue of $V^2L\inv \capmat=\gencapmat$. \end{proof} We refer to \cite[Proposition 3.7]{feppon.ammari2022} for a generalisation of \cref{prop: asymptotic expansion of freqs via eigenvals}.
-The capacitance matrix provides also an approximation of the eigenmodes. \begin{lemma} Let $u^\alpha$ be a subwavelength resonant eigenmode corresponding to $\omega^\alpha$ from \cref{prop: asymptotic expansion of freqs via eigenvals}.
+meaning that $\frac{\omega^2}{\delta}$ must be approximately an eigenvalue of $V^2L\inv \capmat=\gencapmat$. \end{proof} We refer to \cite[Proposition 3.7]{feppon.ammari2022} for a generalisation of \Cref{prop: asymptotic expansion of freqs via eigenvals}.
+The capacitance matrix provides also an approximation of the eigenmodes. \begin{lemma} Let $u^\alpha$ be a subwavelength resonant eigenmode corresponding to $\omega^\alpha$ from \Cref{prop: asymptotic expansion of freqs via eigenvals}.
 Let $\bm a$ be the corresponding eigenvector of the generalised capacitance matrix.
 Then

-where $V_j^\alpha$ are the functions from \eqref{eq: def V_i} in \cref{def: Capacitance matrix} and $\bm a^{(j)}$ denotes the $j$-th entry of the eigenvector. \end{lemma} \begin{proof} We sketch the proof, referring to \cite{feppon.ammari2022} for more details.
+where $V_j^\alpha$ are the functions from \eqref{eq: def V_i} in \Cref{def: Capacitance matrix} and $\bm a^{(j)}$ denotes the $j$-th entry of the eigenvector. \end{lemma} \begin{proof} We sketch the proof, referring to \cite{feppon.ammari2022} for more details.
 We consider the case $N=2$ as $N>2$ is only notationally more difficult.
 Let $u^\alpha(x)$ be a resonant eigenmode.
-According to \cref{lemma: admits sol if I-Cx=0}, we may represent the resonant mode (inside the resonators) as
+According to \Cref{lemma: admits sol if I-Cx=0}, we may represent the resonant mode (inside the resonators) as

-Remark that we used the change of basis $L\inv$ in \cref{prop: asymptotic expansion of freqs via eigenvals}, so the approximation of the $\bm x$ of \cref{lemma: admits sol if I-Cx=0} is $L\inv \bm a$.
-The asymptotic expansion of \cref{prop: asymptotic of uj} shows that $h_i^\alpha=\frac{1}{\ell_i}\mathds{1}_{D_i}+ \BO(\delta)$, so that we get the result inside the resonators.
+Remark that we used the change of basis $L\inv$ in \Cref{prop: asymptotic expansion of freqs via eigenvals}, so the approximation of the $\bm x$ of \Cref{lemma: admits sol if I-Cx=0} is $L\inv \bm a$.
+The asymptotic expansion of \Cref{prop: asymptotic of uj} shows that $h_i^\alpha=\frac{1}{\ell_i}\mathds{1}_{D_i}+ \BO(\delta)$, so that we get the result inside the resonators.